wangfowen/owenwangdotcom/_posts/2014-01-21-lean-traveling.md

 __Give yourself wiggle room.__ If you minimized the amount of plans set in stone, you also have less deadlines.
 Inevitably you will still have some, like flights.
 Make sure you have room for error when trying to catch them.
-My general rule of thumb is to be early by:
+My rule of thumb is to be early by:

 - 30 minutes for trains where you're not retrieving tickets at the station.
 Sometimes they do crazy things like not show your destination on the signs if